ArdonitSaliji/weatherapp-angular/README.md

 # WeatherappAngular

-This is a small weather app project created with Angular, NodeJs and Firebase.
+This is a small weather app project created with Angular, TailwindCSS, NodeJs and Firebase.

 # Project Setup: